idr-lorem-ipsum/FastChat/README.md

-# FastChat
+# IdrLoremIpsum FastChat Fork
+_This will freeze FastChat version to ensure development stability_.
 An open platform for training, serving, and evaluating large language model based chatbots.

 ## Release